CampAsAChamp/portfolio/README.md

    ```sh
    yarn start
    ```
-4. Open your web browser (if not automatically done for you) to `localhost:3000`
+4. Open your web browser to `localhost:5173`

 ## Usage